nursyana/OS-Project/README.md

   5. Head over to the [Docker Hub](https://hub.docker.com/) and get to the official MySQL image.

-  6. Scroll down and copy the services or you can just copy it from here:
+  6. Scroll down and copy the services or you can simply copy it from here:
   ```
      db:
     image: mysql
-    # NOTE: use of "mysql_native_password" is not recommended: https://dev.mysql.com/doc/refman/8.0/en/upgrading-from-previous-series.html#upgrade-caching-sha2-password
-    # (this is just an example, not intended to be a production configuration)
     command: --default-authentication-plugin=mysql_native_password
     restart: always
     environment: